szensk/wul/readme.md

 wul
 ========
 A **w**orthless **u**nnecessary **l**anguage developed as a learning exercise.
 I wrote this simple language in C# before reading books about interpreters.
 It's a bit odd as a result.
-The syntax is copied from Lisp because it was easy to parse and a the metatypes are inspired by Lua.
+The syntax is copied from Lisp because it was easy to parse and the metatypes are inspired by Lua.

 Overview
 ========